TRAPS is hereditary and can emerge from early childhood to adulthood1-9

 Drugs that affect the immune system by blocking TNF have been associated with an increased risk of new tuberculosis (TB) and reactivation of latent TB.
 It is possible that use of IL-1 inhibitors, such as ILARIS, increases the risk of reactivation of TB or of opportunistic infections.

-Prior to initiating immunomodulatory therapies, including ILARIS, patients should be evaluated for active and latent TB infection.
+Prior to initiating immunomodulatory therapies, including ILARIS, evaluate patients for active and latent TB infection.
 Appropriate screening tests should be performed in all patients.
 ILARIS has not been studied in patients with a positive TB screen, and the safety of ILARIS in individuals with latent TB infection is unknown.
-Patients testing positive in TB screening should be treated by standard medical practice prior to therapy with ILARIS.
-All patients should be instructed to seek medical advice if signs, symptoms, or high risk exposure suggestive of TB (eg, persistent cough, weight loss, subfebrile temperature) appear during or after ILARIS therapy.
+Treat patients testing positive in TB screening according to standard medical practice prior to therapy with ILARIS.
+Instruct patients to seek medical advice if signs, symptoms, or high risk exposure suggestive of TB (eg, persistent cough, weight loss, subfebrile temperature) appear during or after ILARIS therapy.
+Healthcare providers should follow current CDC guidelines both to evaluate for and to treat possible latent TB infections before initiating therapy with ILARIS.

 Immunosuppression